Flights to Sudan

-Flights to Khartoum, the capital of the Republic of Sudan, take you to the meeting point of the White Nile and the Blue Nile in northeast Africa.
-Khartoum is a bustling and modern city, the commercial and cultural heart of this huge Islamic African nation.
+Flights to Khartoum, the capital of the Republic of Sudan, take you to where the White Nile and Blue Nile meet in northeast Africa.
+Khartoum is a bustling and modern city, the beating commercial and cultural heart of this huge Islamic African nation.

-Originally a 19th-century Egyptian outpost, the city has matured in stature and size as befits the Sudanese capital and has seen recent investment spawn glittering skyscrapers along the banks of the river.
-To see the two mighty rivers in action—yes, they are different colors—head to White Nile Bridge.
-Here, you'll see the world’s longest river continue its nearly 7,000 km journey, something you can be a part of by taking a sunset cruise from the Marin Water Sports Club.
-(And since Khartoum is one of the sunniest cities in the world, with more than 3,700 hours of sunshine a year, you’ll always be in for a treat.)
+To see the two mighty rivers in action – yes, they are different colours – head to White Nile Bridge.
+Here, you will see the world’s longest river continue its near 7,000km journey, something you can be a part of at the Marin Water Sports Club by taking a sunset cruise.
+(And as one of the sunniest cities in the world, with over 3,700 hours of sunshine a year, you’ll always be in for a treat.)

 For a dose of local culture, head through the tree-lined streets of the central city to Hamed El-Nil Mosque on a late Friday afternoon for a thrilling performance from a troupe of whirling dervishes.

-If you’re looking for traditional shopping, head south from the Great Mosque (Masjid Al-Kabir) to find the city’s most famous souk, Souk Al-Arabi, which spreads across several blocks.
-Pick up a few trinkets at the souk dedicated to gold, or, if you’re seeking a more international fashion offering, head to Khartoum’s Al Waha Mall or Afra Mall in Arkaweet, which are full of Western-style clothes, shops, and cafes.
+If you’re looking for traditional shopping, head south from the Great Mosque (Masjid Al-Kabir) to find the city’s most famous souq, Souq Al-Arabi, which is spread across several blocks.
+Pick up a few trinkets at the souq dedicated to gold, or – if you’re seeking a more international fashion offering – head to Khartoum’s Al Waha Mall or Afra Mall in Arkaweet which are full of Western-style clothes shops and cafes.

-Khartoum has a handful of international hotels such as the Corinthia and the Al Salam Rotana, but there is also a range of locally owned properties for all budgets.
-The city is easy to navigate by taxi or auto-rickshaw, and the public bus service runs almost 24 hours a day.
+Khartoum has a handful of international hotels such as the Corinthia and the Al Salam Rotana, but there’s also a range of locally owned properties for all budgets.
+The city is easy to navigate by taxi or auto-rickshaw and there is a public bus service running almost 24 hours a day.